TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-4.md

     Average (or estimated) row height for unrendered rows.
 ```

 The two required properties are functions that return the width and height of a specified item.
-Which got me thinking.
-Does that mean those two functions need to be called on every cell in the grid before the control can render?
+Does that mean those two functions need to be called on every row and column before the control can render?
 How's that going to work if I have a spreadsheet with [millions of rows and columns](https://www.thecandidstartup.org/2023/01/30/boring-spreadsheet.html)?

 Fortunately, that's not how the control works.
 The control only measures the size of items that have been scrolled past.
 For the initial view, it only measures the visible items.
 The overall size of the container is based on the measured size for items up to the furthest scroll position plus an estimated size for the remaining items (which is where the `estimatedColumnWidth` and `estimatedColumnHeight` properties come in).

 Each time the control calculates the actual sizes up to the current scroll position, it saves the results away into a cache.
 When it has to calculate the size for a new scroll position it looks up the closest previous position and then works out the difference from there to the current position.

 This system works nicely if you're scrolling across the grid a page at a time.
 There's a small incremental amount of work to do.
 However, if you drag the horizontal scroll bar right over to the right, then the vertical one all the way down, the cache doesn't help.
-You're back to needing to know the size of every cell before you can render.
+You're back to needing to know the size of every row and column before you can render.
 One of the underlying principles of my spreadsheet project is that only the visible data needs to be loaded.
 This isn't going to work.

 There are other problems.
 The cache is unbounded in size.
 The scroll bar feels "janky" when you first scroll across due to the adjustment from estimated to actual sizes.